 The practical result: SSMs handle very long sequences more efficiently than attention.
 But pure SSMs have struggled to match Transformer quality on tasks requiring precise, long-range lookback (like "copy the word from position 5,000 in a 10,000-token sequence").

-The industry has converged on hybrid architectures that combine Transformer layers (for precise recall) with SSM layers (for efficient long-range modeling).
-Models like Jamba and Nemotron-4 use this pattern, alternating attention and Mamba layers.
+One promising direction is hybrid architectures that combine Transformer layers (for precise recall) with SSM layers (for efficient long-range modeling).
+Architectures such as Jamba mix attention and Mamba-style blocks rather than betting on pure SSMs everywhere.

 Will SSMs replace Transformers entirely?
 Unlikely in the near term.
 But they'll increasingly be part of the architecture mix, especially for applications with very long contexts.